First Year Experience And New Student Programs

 Landon Student Union 206

 The first year of college is critical to the long-term success of students; the difference between a successful first year and an unsuccessful one can be as simple as getting help with a class or roommate.
-In an effort to assist new students in navigating the ins and outs of their first semester, Barry offers StART (Students, Advising, Registration, and Transition).
-The program is designed to introduce first-year undergraduates to life at Barry and support each student’s transition into university life.
-Attended by both freshman and transfer students, StART guides students through Barry University with informational sessions and gives opportunity for placement and challenge testing.
-Students will meet with representatives from their academic schools an register for their first semester classes.
+In an effort to assist new students in navigating the ins and outs of their first semester, Barry offers Orientation and First Year Experience programs.
+These programs are designed to introduce first-year undergraduates to life at Barry and support each student’s transition into university life.

 The Orientation course below assists new freshmen to explore the components of a liberal arts education and to develop skills and competencies for academic and social success.